krauskopf/node-red-contrib-avr-yamaha/README.md

 5. Submit a pull request :D

 ## History
-- 0.1.0: Created node to read status of the reveiver.
+- 0.1.0: Created node to read status of the receiver.

 ## Next Steps
 - create node to control the AVR.

 ## Credits
 - Sebastian Krauskopf (sebakrau)
-- This library uses the yamaha-nodejs library API by Pascal Seitz.
+- This library uses the yamaha-nodejs library by Pascal Seitz.

 ## License
 MIT